ArchiveBox/archivebox-browser-extension/README.md

-# 🗃 ArchiveBox Exporter Browser Extension
+# 🗃 ArchiveBox Browser Extension

 This is a browser extension (works in Chrome, Firefox, and Chrome-like browsers) that lets you automatically send pages from domains you specify to your ArchiveBox instance.
 This has a couple of benefits: